IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 So far, the web-components we've put together have been simple example to demonstrate the techniques, technologies, and methodologies behind creating such things, but for our final component we're going to create a node that can interact with, and capture images with our web cam.

-Done well, this normally takes up a few hundred lines of code to ensure cross-browser compatability (and we're going to write most of that code in this next part of the tutorial, although we won't be examining the bits of the code that handle the webcam itself.
+Done well, this normally takes up a few hundred lines of code to ensure cross-browser compatibility (and we're going to write most of that code in this next part of the tutorial, although we won't be examining the bits of the code that handle the webcam itself.
 We'll only focus on the bits of the code that interact with the web component technologies), but once the component is created, the most anybody should ever have to do is write `<component-webcam>` and a lovely, response, interact UI should appear that **_just gets the job done_**.

 1. Just as with the previous components, we need to create a new file to put our web component in.
 Create a new file called `webcam.hbs` in the same directory that we created `blink.hbs` and `spoilers.hbs` in and open it for editing.